rust-stuco/lectures/week13/ecosystem.md

 * This is called the “train model”
 * Every six weeks, a release “leaves the station”
-* Still has to take a journey through the beta channel before it arrives as a stable release
+* Still has to take a "journey" through the beta channel before it "arrives" as a stable release

 ---